Robert Barr (writer): London years

-In 1881, by which time he was exchange editor of the Free Press, Barr decided to "vamoose the ranch" and relocated to London to continue his fiction writing career while establishing a weekly English edition of the newspaper.
+In 1881, by which time he was exchange editor of the Free Press, Barr decided to leave the ranch and relocated to London to continue his fiction writing career while establishing a weekly English edition of the newspaper.
 The magazine was very successful.
 In 1892 he founded the magazine The Idler, choosing Jerome K. Jerome as his collaborator (wanting, as Jerome said, "a popular name").
 This was also very successful.
 Barr stepped down as co-editor in 1894, but in 1902 became the sole proprietor and returned as editor.

 In London in the 1890s, Barr began writing crime novels and became more prolific, publishing a book a year.
 He also wrote stories of the supernatural.
 Detective stories were much in vogue because of the popularity of Conan Doyle's Sherlock Holmes stories; Barr published the first Sherlock Holmes parody, "Detective Stories Gone Wrong: The Adventures of Sherlaw Kombs" (also known as "The Great Pegram Mystery") in The Idler in 1892, and followed it in 1894 with "The Adventure of the Second Swag".
 His 1906 novel The triumphs of Eugène Valmont parodies Holmes and other "gentleman detectives" whose pompous sleuth is a possible antecedent of Agatha Christie's Hercule Poirot.